NahidEbrahimian/Snake-AI/README.md

 ## Test

-Run following command to test trained model:
+Run the following command to test trained model:

 model --> path of trained model